Pre-Test Multi Choice Questions

 people for whom sex does not match the sex assigned at birth

-people who identify with those of the opposite biological sex
+people who identify with those of the opposite sex

-behaviours that challenge masculine or feminine gender norms
+behaviours and/or presentation that challenge masculine or feminine gender norms

 only transgender individuals